galaxyproject/training-material/topics/introduction/tutorials/origins_science/tutorial.md

 In order to develop the above points, the training will first proceed to introduce the defining elements of Ionian and Pythagorean natural philosophy, which will require their historical contextualization, as well as the description of the cultural prejudices in which they developed.
-I consider it necessary to point out that in the training reject the dogmatic postmodern conception of history, according to which historical events are presented as a series of discontinuous fragments;
+It necessary to point out that the author of this training reject the dogmatic postmodern conception of history, according to which historical events are presented as a series of discontinuous fragments;
-as opposed to that view, the birth and development of philosophy is considered, in line with Guthrie, a product of temperament, experience and earlier philosophers .[^1]
+as opposed to that view, the birth and development of science is considered, in line with Guthrie, a product of temperament, experience and earlier philosophers .[^1]